ztripez/mcp-installer/README.md

-# mcp-meta - A MCP Server to install MCP Servers
+# mcp-installer - A MCP Server to install MCP Servers

 This server is a server that installs other MCP servers for you.
 Install it, and you can ask Claude to install MCP servers hosted in npm or PyPi for you.
 Requires `npx` and `uv` to be installed for node and Python servers respectively.